The Market Case

 Due to recent technological advancements, these small satellites now have the computational capability enabling them to undertake many of the tasks the larger, traditional satellites have historically done.
 However, small satellites also carry many new novel capabilities such as supporting the Internet of Things and global 5G internet from space.

-At least 50% of these small satellites will go into polar orbits around the North and South Poles, with the other 50% orbiting around the equator as do larger satellites.
+At least 50% of these small satellites will go into polar orbits around the North and South Poles, with the other 50% orbiting around the equator.

 Southern Launch’s polar orbit launch complex is located at Whalers Way in South Australia.